fraber/openproject-time-tracker/README.md

 # Limitations

+Currently:
 * Only 1000 objects can be loaded for ProjectStore, WorkPackageStore or TimeEntryStore per week.
 * OpenProject + TSTrack standard edition are built for <200 users tracking time concurrently.
-  Please contact us (mailto:fraber@fraber.de) for larger organizations.
+  Please contact us for larger organizations.
 * OpenProject community does not have the infrastructure (data-model, API, reports, ...) to handle start-stop information on the server side.
 It can store the amount